Global

 What is the difference between Extractables & Leachables?

-• Identify and quantify compounds that could potentially extract from a device
+• Identify and quantify compounds that could potentially migrate from a device or material

-Used together with a toxicological risk assessment (TRA), these studies help determine if further safety testing is needed.
+When combined with a toxicological risk assessment (TRA), extractables and leachables studies help determine whether additional biological or safety testing is necessary.

 Why Hohenstein Medical?